The193thDoctor/701-project/README.md

 # Hybrid Quantum-Classical Sentiment Classifier

 A Quantum Machine Learning (QML) project that builds a hybrid quantum-classical model to perform sentiment analysis on the YELP Polarity dataset.
-The model leverages both classical neural network layers and quantum circuits to classify sentiments based on input data features.
+The model compares the performance of quantum vs classical model

 ## Table of Contents